South Stirling

 South Stirling Nickel-Copper Prospect

 ASQ has secured a strategic position in the Biranup Zone of the Albany-Fraser Orogeny located in the south-west of Western Australia in the shires of Plantagenet and the City of Albany.
-ASQ has applied for four tenements totalling 1,603 km2 (see Figure 1).

 The Company has identified an anomalous drill hole from a 2015 Iluka Exploration Pty Ltd (“Iluka”) mineral sands exploration program.
 Iluka drilled 39 broad spaced air-core holes within the application area looking for mineral sand deposits in the overlying tertiary sediments.
 Iluka routinely assayed the end of hole (“EOH”) samples wherever the hole ended in crystalline basement rocks.
 Drill hole W00324 was logged as ending in dark orange brown saprolite at a depth of 28.5 – 30 m.
 The Company considers the copper, nickel and chromium results to be highly anomalous.
 Key element assay results for the W00324 EOH sample are given in Table 1.